Assassination of Jamal Khashoggi: Search of Saudi consul's residence

 On Sunday 7 October, the Turkish Ministry of Foreign Affairs summoned Saudi Arabian Ambassador Waleed A. M. Elkhereiji to demand for the second time permission to search the consulate building.
 Saudi officials continued to refuse that Turkish police could search the well in the Saudi consul's garden, but granted permission on 24 October (22 days after the assassination).
 Turkish newspaper Hürriyet reported on 26 October that police had found no DNA traces of Khashoggi in water samples taken from the well.

-Calling for an international investigation, at the Headquarters of the United Nations in New York City on 25 October, Agnès Callamard, UN Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions, explained the Saudi officials implicated in the death of Khashoggi "are high enough to represent the state".
+Calling for an international investigation, at the Headquarters of the United Nations in New York City on 25 October, Agnès Callamard, UN Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions, said the Saudi officials implicated in Khashoggi's death "are high enough to represent the state".
 "Even Saudi Arabia has admitted that the crime was premeditated ...
 From where I sit, this bears all the hallmarks of extrajudicial executions.
 Until I am proven otherwise I must assume that this was the case.
 It is up to the Kingdom of Saudi Arabia to prove that it was not."